kamransafi/ERA5_move2/README.md

 ## Part Two: Annotating Tracking Data (Annotate_ERA5.r)

-The annotation process interpolates ERA5 variables to your tracking locations in three dimensions:
+The annotation process interpolates ERA5 variables to your tracking locations in three dimensions and in time:
 1. Spatial interpolation (horizontal)
 2. Temporal interpolation
 3. Vertical interpolation (for pressure level data)